 Author: Phil, 1Token

 This article is 1Token Crypto fund 101 series.
-According to previous articles, crypto funds are similar to traditional funds in fund structure and basic portfolio classification.
+According to previous articles, crypto funds are similar to traditional funds in fund structure and basic crypto buyside portfolio classification.

 NAV per share is critical to funds and investors as the basis for fund subscription and redemption.
-To verify accuracy (in other words, ensure investors get fair return), 3rd parties like fund admins and auditors conduct trade reconciliation, also named as general ledger accounting reconciliation.
-By comparing the balance movement (top-down), with the sum of all the transactions history (bottom-up), reconciliation ensures the balance movement is accurately matched by the transactions.
+To verify accuracy (in other words, ensure investors get fair return), 3rd parties like fund admins and crypto audit systems conduct trade reconciliation, also named as general ledger accounting reconciliation.
+By comparing the balance movement (top-down), with the sum of all the transactions history (bottom-up), crypto buyside reconciliation ensures the balance movement is accurately matched by the transactions.

 Most jurisdictions require trade reconciliation along with fund accounting.
 In EU the regulations on financial institutions, writes in RTS 22 Article 15 clause 3: Reconciliation “Investment firms shall have arrangements in place to ensure that their transaction reports are complete and accurate.
 These arrangements shall include testing of their reporting process and regular reconciliation of their front-office trading records against data samples provided to them by their competent authorities to that effect”